timmybo5/Zombies-Utilities-BOT/README.md

 - Channels:
   - general (Released from prison message)
   - jail (Channel for the jailed members)

 - Jailed role

 ## Raid purge
 Although extremely useful (especially with the increase in discord raid bots) it can have false positives.
 This works best on servers that require users to pick a role in order to gain access or more privileges.

+## Invite Logger
+When a new member joins the bot will log what invite link they used from what user.

+For the invite logger to work, the discord guild needs the following:
+- Channels:
+  - invite-logs (Channel for the invite logs)